Krishna0736/hot_iron_plate_system/README.md

 - To be used as a DIY kit, to easily install on excisting iron's
 - Add an LCD display for temperature reading
 - Implement Bluetooth alerts via mobile app
 - Automatic power cut-off system

----

-## Developed By
-Priyansh Verma & Krishna Gupta